loreanvictor/callbag-jsx/docs/md/getting-started.md

 ## Dynamic Content

 [Callbags](https://github.com/callbag/callbag) are models for _stuff that change_.
-When you embed them within your JSX (or set them as attributes), the resulting DOM will also change when the embeded callbags change:
+When you embed them within your JSX, the resulting DOM will also change when the embeded callbags change:

 ```tsx